 Billing and packaging slips.
 The FDSC Business Office needs a copy of ALL receipts for Departmental orders.
 Use the address below for billing.
-After receiving a package and confirming the order, please give the packaging slip to the Business Office as soon as possible.
 If an invoice happens to go to you by mistake, please make sure to give the original copy to the Business Office.

-University of Tennessee Department of Food Science Attn: Business Office 2510 River Drive, Room 201B FSB Knoxville, TN 37996-4539
+University of Tennessee Department of Food Science Attn: Business Office 2510 River Drive, Room 201B FSB Knoxville, TN 37996-4539 promotes and implements safe and healthful working environments.
+To achieve this goal, each individual working or conducting research in a laboratory must follow and adhere to the following guidelines: